LonkyFong/functional-graph-verification/README.md

 ## Compilation
-The project can be compiled by running:
+The project can be compiled by running the command below in the root directory.

 ```console
 make
 ```

-After updating the `_CoqProject` file run the command below to update the makefile.
+After updating the `_CoqProject` file the makefile can be updated by running the command below.

 ```console
 coq_makefile -f _CoqProject -o Makefile